api2cart/scala-sdk/docs/CartApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = CartApi("https://api.api2cart.com/v1.1")
-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val ids: String = 24,25 // String | Retrieves  catalog_price_rules by ids

+    val responseFields: String = {result{catalog_price_rules_count,catalog_price_rules{id,type,name,avail,usage_count,actions,conditions}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val responseFields: String = {result{catalog_price_rules_count,catalog_price_rules{id,type,name,avail,usage_count,actions,conditions}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val request = apiInstance.cartCatalogPriceRulesList(pageCursor, start, count, ids, params, responseFields, exclude) val response = apiInvoker.execute(request)
+    val request = apiInstance.cartCatalogPriceRulesList(start, count, pageCursor, ids, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {